 That’s almost half of all adults in the country.

-Strokes are the fifth-highest cause of death, with 795,000 people expected to have a stroke this year in the United States, estimates the CDC.
+Strokes are the fifth-highest cause of death, with

 “Hypertension is known as the ‘silent killer,’” Dr. Ezra Amsterdam, a professor of cardiovascular medicine at UC Davis Health, told Healthline.

 He says a common misconception people have about hypertension is that if it doesn’t hurt, it can’t be bad.
 The reality, he says, is quite different.